stormlightlabs/volt/README.md

 [![JSR](https://jsr.io/badges/@voltx/core)](https://jsr.io/@voltx/core)
 ![NPM Version](https://img.shields.io/npm/v/voltx.js?logo=npm)

-> ⚠️ **Pre-release Software**: VoltX.js is in active development.
-Breaking changes are expected until v1.0.
-Use in production at your own risk.
+> ⚠️ **Pre-release Software**: VoltX.js remains in active development.
+Expect breaking changes until v1.0 and evaluate before using in production.

+Volt is a monorepo centered around the VoltX.js runtime—a lightweight, declarative alternative to component-centric UI frameworks.
+The repo also ships the Volt CLI and the documentation site that demonstrates and explains the runtime.

 ## Philosophy/Goals